stonanano/4chan-API/README.md

 | [Thread endpoint](pages/Threads.md) | Documentation for the JSON representation of specific 4chan threads. |
 | [Thread list](pages/Threadlist.md) | Documentation for the board threadlist and its brief stats|

->[NOTE]
+[NOTE]
 >### API Rules ###

-1. Do not make more than one request per second.
+>1.
+Do not make more than one request per second.
-2. Thread updating should be set to a minimum of 10 seconds, preferably higher.
+>2.
+Thread updating should be set to a minimum of 10 seconds, preferably higher.
-3. Use [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) when doing your requests.
+>3.
+Use [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) when doing your requests.
-4. Make API requests using the same protocol as the app.
+>4.
+Make API requests using the same protocol as the app.
 Only use SSL when a user is accessing your app over HTTPS.
->

 ### API Terms of Service ###

 1. You may not use "4chan" in the title of your application, product, or service.